-The District Council's level of Council Tax for 2020/21 is £178.57 for a Band D property.
-This represents a £5.00 increase in council tax on 2019/20.
-The total bill, including all major precepts, is £2,024.20 plus average Parish Precepts of £79.10.
+The District Council's level of Council Tax for 2021/22 is £182.03 for a Band D property.
+This represents a 1.94% increase in council tax on 2019/20.
+The total bill, including all major precepts, is £2,024.21 plus average Parish Precepts of £80.93.
+In order to arrive at this level of Council Tax, the Council assessed its needs over the medium term and resolved to approve an increase at the minimal level possible whilst ensuring it remains cognisant of the challenges it faces ahead.